The knock on my door is so soft that I almost doubt I heard it.

 Prejudice exists all the worlds over, among all the Peoples, and it seems Justin’s grandfather came to visit them moments before I arrived with dire words of warning.

 “You just missed him,” said Justin, handing me milk for my tea.
 “He was on his way here already.
 He wanted us to know . . .”
 He sighs.
-“He wanted to warn us that no one would be coming.
+“He wanted to warn us that no one would be coming to celebrate or acknowledge.
 I mean . . .”

 I nod my understanding.
 Children are rare among the dragon races, and normally celebrated communally.
 For this child to be ignored is . . .
 “Foolish.”